github/docs/content/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.md

   ```
   {% note %}

-  **Note:** The `--apple-use-keychain` option is Apple's standard version of `ssh-add`, which stores the passphrase in your keychain for you when you add an SSH key to the ssh-agent.
+  **Note:** The `--apple-use-keychain` option is in Apple's standard version of `ssh-add`, which stores the passphrase in your keychain for you when you add an SSH key to the ssh-agent.
 If you chose not to add a passphrase to your key, run the command without the `--apple-use-keychain` option.

   If you don't have Apple's standard version of `ssh-add` installed, you may receive an error.
-For more information on resolving this error, see "[Error: ssh-add: illegal option -- K](/articles/error-ssh-add-illegal-option-k)."
+For more information on resolving this error, see "[Error: ssh-add: illegal option -- apple-use-keychain](/articles/error-ssh-add-illegal-option-k)."

   In MacOS versions prior to Monterey (12.0), the `--apple-use-keychain` and `--apple-load-keychain` flags used the syntax `-K` and `-A`, respectively.